ottenbreit-data-science/aplr/API_REFERENCE_FOR_CLASSIFICATION.md

 Specifies the number of initial boosting steps that are reserved only for linear effects.
 0 means that non-linear effects are allowed from the first boosting step.
 Reasons for setting this parameter to a higher value than 0 could be to 1) build a more interpretable model with more emphasis on linear effects or 2) build a linear only model by setting ***num_first_steps_with_linear_effects_only*** to no less than ***m***.

 #### penalty_for_non_linearity (default = 0.0)
 Specifies a penalty in the range [0.0, 1.0] on terms that are not linear effects.
 A higher value increases model interpretability but can hurt predictiveness.
+Values outside of the [0.0, 1.0] range are rounded to the nearest boundary within the range.

 #### penalty_for_interactions (default = 0.0)
 Specifies a penalty in the range [0.0, 1.0] on interaction terms.
 A higher value increases model interpretability but can hurt predictiveness.
+Values outside of the [0.0, 1.0] range are rounded to the nearest boundary within the range.

 ## Method: fit(X:npt.ArrayLike, y:List[str], sample_weight:npt.ArrayLike = np.empty(0), X_names:List[str]=[], cv_observations: npt.ArrayLike = np.empty([0, 0]), prioritized_predictors_indexes:List[int]=[], monotonic_constraints:List[int]=[], interaction_constraints:List[List[int]]=[])